ADN-DevTech/PIOTM-QRCode/README.md

 System Requirements
 -------------------
 This plugin has been tested with AutoCAD 2007 onwards.

-A pre-built version of the plugin has been provided which should work on 32- and 64-bit Windows systems.
-The plugin has not been tested with all AutoCAD-based products, but should work (see "Feedback", below, otherwise).
+The current version of the source code was migrated to AutoCAD 2017

-The source code has been provided as a Visual Studio 2008 project containing C# code (not required to run the plugin).
+The source code has been provided as a Visual Studio 2015 project containing C# code

 Installation
 ------------
+Requires ObjectARX 2017 or AutoCAD 2017 installed on the machine to compile this code.
+Requires AutoCAD 2017 to run this code.

+Open the project (.csproj) on Visual Studio 2015.
+Make sure the reference path are correct (predefined for default install folders).
+Compile the code.

 Copy the plugin module, "ADNPlugin-QRCodes.dll", to a location on your local system (the best place is your AutoCAD-based application's root program folder).

 Inside your AutoCAD-based application, use the NETLOAD command to load the plugin.
-As it loads the application will register itself to load automatically in future sessions of the Autodesk product into which it has been loaded.

 Usage
 -----